jeevasivaa/retail-inventory-tracker1/README.md

 ## 💬 Support

-For support, please open an issue on GitHub or contact [your-email@domain.com](mailto:your-email@domain.com).
+For support, please open an issue on GitHub

 ---